EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 and the single-particle sum **-1.3036417**&thinsp;Ry entering into the LDA total energy.
 The LDA magnetic moment/cell (**2.200354**&thinsp;<i>&mu;<sub>B</sub></i>) is close to the experimental value.
-The Bloechl correction (**-0.001001**&thinsp;Ry) indicates how much the band sum changes when [Bloechl weights](http://link.aps.org/doi/10.1103/PhysRevB.49.16223) are used instead of weights from the standard tetrahedron method.
+The Bloechl correction (**-0.001001**&thinsp;Ry) indicates how much the band sum changes when [Bloechl weights](http://link.aps.org/doi/10.1103/PhysRevB.49.16223) are used in lieu of weights from the standard tetrahedron method.
 This is a measure of the convergence of the _k_ mesh.

 #### _Integration weights and the METAL switch_
 [//]: (/docs/outputs/lmf_output/#integration-weights-and-the-metal-switch)